Omkar-Kamble/SOLID-Principles/src/main/java/com/example/SRP/README.md

 ### SRP stands for Single Responsibility Principle

 ### What is Single Responsibility Principle ?
-SRP states that A class should have one and one reason to change, meaning that a class should have only one job.
+SRP states that A class should have one and only one reason to change, meaning that a class should have only one job.

 ### How to detect if SRP is not fulfilled ?